wordofwarning/wordofwarning.org/current/2022-worksahead/mccaffrey/index.md

 In a country not unlike this one, society feels like it's breaking down.
 After what seems like a series of unprecedented, catastrophic events, three people take matters into their own hands — and make plans for revolution.

-An interactive work-in-progress with remote-controlled cars, house parties, and a chaotic courtroom, *Sometimes history needs a push* considers how we make sense of the world, and asks "if people seized political power for themselves, what would they do with it?"
+An interactive work-in-progress with remote-controlled cars, house parties, and a chaotic courtroom. *Sometimes history needs a push* considers how we make sense of the world — and asks "if people seized political power for themselves, what would they do with it?"

 #### Artist
 A Manchester-based theatre-maker + musician, Ross makes work that centres around people, power, and what makes us tick.
 A founding member of theatre company Powder Keg (winners of the Hodgkiss Award 2016), he has toured nationally + internationally with The Javaad Alipoor Company, and is a CYC alumnus.
 Past collaborations include Gob Squad, Daniel Bye, Stacy Makishi.